Now that we’re done with Beginner Novice and Novice is coming easily, we’re working towards our goal of moving up to Training!

 Now, I can see at a glance what height I’m jumping and know exactly what I need.
 There’s also approximately 4″ between the tops of each tape, so it makes seeing “in between” heights really simple, too!

 Ever since I marked the jumps, schooling has gotten a LOT easier and my confidence has grown a ton.
 An ambiguously-set Training height jump used to scare the pants off of me, but now that I can clearly see where it is, it really doesn’t look that big anymore!
-And, I have confidence in knowing that I can adequately prepare JJ and myself for our (attempted) move up, coming this fall. :)
+And, I have confidence in knowing that I can adequately prepare JJ and myself for our (attempted) move up, coming soon… I hope. :)

 If you have a goal, don’t rely on someone else to get you there.
 Take initiative and plan the steps to make it possible.